Homemade Flour Tortillas

 Sharing is caring!

 Whenever I have a brain block and ask my husband what I should make for dinner, the answer is usually “tacos”.
-Le sigh … there’s only so much you can do to make tacos feel homemade.
+Sigh …

 As appealing as it was to have dinner already figured out, I was craving a way to bring my from-scratch style of cooking into the equation.

-Making tortillas from scratch was the last piece!
-And let me tell you, I was SHOCKED to learn out how ridiculously fast and easy it was.
+Homemade flour tortillas were it.
+And let me tell you, I was SHOCKED to learn how ridiculously fast and easy it was.
+I haven’t bought them at the store since.

-This recipe yields 16 flour tortillas – more or less depending on how you divide the dough.
-Use leftover tortillas for breakfast wraps, quick lunches, or melty gooey cheese roll ups for the kids.
+This recipe yields 16 flour tortillas – more or less – depending on how you divide the dough.
+We fill them with things like black beans and rice, scrambled eggs, fajitas, peanut butter and banana slices, or make melty gooey cheese roll-ups for the kids.

 You can even slice them up with a pizza cutter and throw them in the air fryer or oven for some homemade tortilla chips.